EmpowerPlastic/empowerchain/docs/testnet/tasks-and-rewards.md

 If they are reported elsewhere, or by someone else first, you will not be rewarded (depending on the situation, we'll look at this on a case-by-case basis).

+Make sure to check and report first at: https://github.com/EmpowerPlastic/empowerchain/issues

 ### Instructions

 Submit bugs in our GitHub repo: https://github.com/EmpowerPlastic/empowerchain